Alibaba-NLP/CLNER/README.md

 ### Train on Your Own Dataset

-To set the dataset manully, you can set the dataset in the `$confile_file` by:
+To set the dataset manully, you can set the dataset in the `$config_file` by:

 ```yaml
 targets: ner